Back

 This is the same as the previous image except now the number 2 point 3 is highlighted.

-Finally, we compare the distances before and after 2.3.
-We find that 2.3 is closer to 2 and further away from 3.
+Finally, compare the distances before and after 2.3.
+You will find that 2.3 is closer to 2 and further away from 3.

 This is the same as the previous image except now there is a line below the number line stretching horizontally from the number 2 to the number 2 point 3.
 There is another line stretching horizontally from the number 2 point 3 to the number 3.
 The first line is much shorter than the second line.
 These lines represent the distance of 2.3 from the number 2 and from the number 3.